A quick and simple leek & potato soup that is ideal for a midweek dinner to feed the entire family. Perfect served with crusty sourdough bread.

 Additional recipe suggestions:

-If you like this recipe then try some of our other great soup recipes: our Curried Chickpea & Vegetable Soup, our Jerusalem Artichoke Soup or our Spicy Tomato & Lentil Soup.
+If you like this recipe then try some of our other great vegetable soup recipes.
+Another recipe using the Froothie is for Tomato Soup.
+Packed full of seasonal vegetables there’s our Curried Chickpea & Vegetable Soup, our Jerusalem Artichoke Soup or our Spicy Tomato & Lentil Soup.
 For something a little different our Thai Beetroot Soup, or our Wild Garlic Soup.

 READER OFFER – BUY A FROOTHIE EVOLVE